-Activity with independent sector providers is also below planned levels for the period to month 8.
+Activity with independent sector providers is also below planned levels for the period to month 10.

-These under-commitments against planned budgets are offset by an increased forecast cost pressure related to children's complex care cases.
-The number of cases for which the CCG provides financial support continues to grow, with a 33% increase in the number of cases since the end of 2020/21.
+These under-commitments against planned budgets are partially offset by an increased forecast cost pressure related to children's complex care cases.
+The number of cases for which the CCG provides financial support continues to grow, with a 45% increase in the number of cases since the end of 2020/21.
+The forecast cost pressure has increased from the position reported at month 9.